VaneUI

 </Modal>

-Convenience Props
+Convenience props

 Use the title, footer, and withCloseButton shorthand props to compose a structured modal without writing sub-components.
-When title is set, a close button is shown by default (toggle with withCloseButton).
+A close button is shown by default regardless of title (toggle with withCloseButton): with a title it sits in the header, without one it floats top-right.
 Children become the body.

 react-icon